Image Image

 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
-The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
+Field sobriety and chemical tests are designed to give the state more evidence.
+You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
 Police officers may warn you about an automatic one-year license suspension, but our Chester, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately